24 Beste Bijbelverzen over de overheid

 Daniël 2:21

-“Hij verandert tijden en seizoenen; Hij verdrijft koningen en stelt koningen aan.
-Hij geeft wijsheid aan de wijzen en kennis aan hen die verstand hebben.”
+“Hij verandert de tijden en de gelegenheden; Hij zet koningen af en stelt koningen aan; Hij geeft wijsheid aan wijzen en kennis aan wie inzicht hebben.”

 Reflectie: This verse inspires a deep sense of awe and humility.
 It reminds us that human power is temporary and derivative.
 For the soul troubled by political upheaval or the perceived permanence of a corrupt regime, this is a powerful balm.
 It nurtures a long-term perspective, fostering patience and trust not in political processes, but in the God who presides over history itself.